 - Phone service

 Project ABLE provides peer support volunteer orientation at both our Salem and McMinnville locations.
-Volunteer orientation provides individuals interested in peer support with program information, policy and procedure details and stipend figures.
+Volunteer orientation provides individuals interested in peer support with program information, policy and procedure details, and expense reimbursement figures.

 2017 Volunteer Orientation Schedule:

 - 2nd Wednesday of each month from 10am to 12pm

 - 1st Thursday of each month from 10:30am to 12:30pm